Bertramka: Mozart and Bertramka

-The museum yesterday
+Museum

+Initial opening

 The exhibition was opened in 1956.
 It contained memorabilia relating to Mozart’s visit to Bertramka and Prague.
 There were two keyboard instruments on which Mozart would have played, and even a lock of his hair.
 Some original wall-paintings had been preserved.
 There is a bust of the composer in the garden.

 During the summer months there were regular concerts which were a major attraction.
 Some of these were given in the garden, weather permitting, or they were in the Sala Terrena which seated an audience of about 70, and overlooks the rear terrace and garden.

 The museum was open daily throughout the year.

 Closure

 In 1986, the then President of the Mozart Society, Jitka Snížková, was pressured into donating the villa to the state.

 After her sudden death, the donation was contested, and the museum was closed on November 1, 2009.

 Reopening

 After 14 years of legal battle with the city hall of Prague 5, represented by highly controversial mayor Milan Jančík and with influential private society Comenius run by former communist secret police agent Karel Muzikář which rented Bertramka, the courts ruled in favour of Mozart's Society and ordered the restitution of the property.
 On 26/11/2009, Prague 5 and Comenius ransacked the villa and returned it to Mozart's Society.
 With a help from numerous people and most notably fellow Mozart's Societies from abroad, Bertramka opened again on July 6, 2010, for a daily operation from 10 am to 6 pm.